BuildOnViction/docs/docs/tomomaster/features.md

 Under the section for voters, you can see the list of TOMO stakers who voted for this candidate.

-### Signs
-In this section, you can see all transactions that the candidate signed.

 ### Transactions
 In this section, you can see all transactions of this candidate.